Self-Injury Awareness: Understanding the Struggle

 Fostering understanding is the first step to helping people find healthier ways to cope so they can begin to prioritize their psychological well-being and heal.

-The first step in supporting someone who’s struggling is to understand why these behaviors happen.
-Hurting oneself isn’t always connected to suicidal thoughts—in many cases, it’s a way to manage overwhelming emotions, numbness, or a sense of losing control.
+The first step to helping someone who is struggling is understanding why they might hurt themselves.
+This behavior isn’t always linked to suicidal ideation.
+Many times, it’s a way to deal with strong emotions, mental distress, or a feeling of losing control.

 When someone is going through emotional pain, they might turn to physical ways of coping that are often misunderstood.
 These actions are usually done in secret and can take many forms—not all of them obvious.
 Recognizing the signs is a crucial step in offering support and understanding.